Lily Aldrin: Character overview

-During her high school and college years, she was a part of the goth subculture, dying her hair and wearing stereotypical "goth" clothes.
+During her high school and college years, she was a part of the goth subculture, dyeing her hair and wearing stereotypical "goth" clothes.
 She dumped her high school boyfriend, Scooter (David Burtka), on prom night, admitting she only dated him because he looked like Kurt Cobain.
 He remains obsessed with her for years afterward.
 She met Marshall during her freshman year at Wesleyan University in 1996 and dated him throughout college.

-As of 2010, Lily is 32 years old, meaning she was born circa 1978.
+As of 2023, Lily is 45 years old, meaning she was born circa 1978.
 According to her résumé, she is fluent in Italian, certified in teaching English as a Second Language, and proficient in Photoshop, Quark, and Java.

-Lily frequently states her need for regular sex, saying that if she went without for too long she'd be "out there selling it for a nickel".
+Lily frequently states her need for regular sex, saying that if she went without for too long, she'd be "out there selling it for a nickel."
 She has a more than passing sexual interest in other women, suggesting she may be bisexual.
-In particular, she has confessed several times, albeit in a seemingly joking fashion, that she finds Robin sexually attractive, and that Robin has been the subject of some "confusing dreams".
+In particular, she has confessed several times, albeit in a seemingly joking fashion, that she finds Robin sexually attractive, and that Robin has been the subject of some "confusing dreams.”
 Well aware of Lily's sexual attraction to her, Robin at one point says that she won't go near Lily after she's been drinking martinis, as she is prone to flirt quite strongly with her and even try to get the guys to dare them to make out.
 Robin tends to alternate between ignoring Lily’s advances and being disturbed by them whenever they show themselves.

-Lily is adept at manipulating people and situations to get what she wants; she is especially talented at engineering breakups between couples she knows are not right for each other.
-Barney calls her a "diabolical puppet master" and "pure evil", while Ted calls her a "psychopath".
+Lily possesses a skill for manipulating people and situations to achieve her desired outcomes.
+Her particular talent lies in orchestrating breakups between couples whom she perceives as not being well-suited for each other.
+Barney calls her a "diabolical puppet master" and "pure evil", while Ted calls her a "psychopath.”